Estimated reading time: 5 minutes

 When we describe experiences, we typically use adjectives to paint a picture to clarify what we are trying to communicate.

-And through this, we influence how the person on the receiving end responds to the information.
+And through this, we influence how the person receiving the information responds.

-For instance, if we describe a vacation as relaxing, we send the message that it was restful.
+For instance, if we describe a vacation as relaxing, we convey that it was restful.

 Or if we describe our job as stressful, we communicate that it is taking its toll on us.